-If you plan to use your HomePod as your home theater speaker, then you will also need to know how to set up your HomePod or HomePod mini with Apple TV.
+If you plan to use your HomePod as your home theater speaker, you will also need to know how to set up your HomePod or HomePod mini with Apple TV.
 If you have smart home accessories, you will also want to use your HomePod as a HomeKit hub for remote access.

 How to use your HomePod

 Now with your HomePod setup, you might be wondering about all of the ways that you can use your new smart speaker.
-Before we go over all of your options, we suggest taking a look at the basics.
-Using HomePod with touch gestures, how HomePod works with Siri and 10 tips and tricks every new HomePod user should know should get you started off right.
+Before we go over all of your options, we suggest starting with the basics.
+Using HomePod with touch gestures, learning how HomePod works with Siri and reading up on 10 tips and tricks every new HomePod user should know should get you started off right.

 When it comes to music playback, you can check out how to use your HomePod with Apple Music, and how to stream friends' music to HomePod.
 While integrating with other music services is not as seamless as Apple Music, you can also stream Spotify and Pandora to HomePod.

-To enhance your listening sessions, you can take advantage of the ability to use the HomePod in Stereo-Pairs.
+To enhance your listening sessions, you can take advantage of the ability to use the HomePod or HomePod minis in Stereo-Pairs.
 By creating a stereo pair with your HomePods, your tunes will playback in specific channels creating an immersive surround sound-like experience.

-In addition to music, the HomePod and HomePod mini also act as the command center of sorts for the best HomeKit devices.
-However, to take advantage of this, you will need to know the correct terminology and precisely what it can and cannot do.
-We cover the most common accessory types and commands in the following how-to's: how to control your smart home with HomePod, and how to use Siri with your HomeKit HomeKit devices.
+In addition to music, the HomePod and HomePod mini also act as the command center of sorts for HomeKit devices.
+However, you will need to know the correct terminology and precisely what it can and cannot do to take advantage of this.
+We cover the most common accessory types and commands in the following how-to's: how to control your smart home with HomePod and how to use Siri with your HomeKit devices.